 No. The university is not seeking to replicate its Main Campus, which will continue to be the main site where it fulfills its academic mission.
 Only 129 acres of the 308-acre site are slated for development per the 2015 Boulder Valley Comprehensive Plan update.
 The Guiding Principles established during the BVCP update also allow for an additional 30 acres for recreational fields.
 The predominant use of the developable area would be housing for university faculty, staff and non-freshmen students.
 Housing at the site will help address the severe housing crunch in Boulder and help to reduce in-commuting among our students, faculty and staff.
 Other uses could include some academic uses and recreational facilities that would also be available for use by community partners.
 Prohibited uses include large-scale sport venues (e.g., football stadium), high rise buildings, large research complexes, and a roadway bypass between Highway 93 and U.S. 36.
 Consequently, CU South will look very different from CU Boulder’s main campus.

 This hasn’t been a rushed process but rather a several years-long, diligent and open conversation with the city, the county and the community, putting the need for flood mitigation first and foremost, along with a balanced consideration of issues, community benefits and needs, and CU requirements.
 Both the city and CU -- as well as the downstream neighbors who have already experienced and remain at risk of significant flooding -- see flood mitigation as a high priority life safety issue for the community and have been diligently working toward annexation since 2015 when the city requested that CU Boulder South be brought into the Boulder Valley Comprehensive Plan update.
-Additionally, it has now been over two years since CU first submitted an annexation application.

 The university and city will use the Vision Zero Action Plan, robust data and the most current best practices in traffic engineering to inform and create safe mobility options for all users that simultaneously support the multi-modal transportation and climate goals of the city and university.